 - If a specific agent or group is assigned the ticket, a broadcast notification will be received by all messaging agents specified in the trigger, and an assigned notification will be received for the specified agent, or the next eligible agent in the group, according to the assigned routing rules.

 Other chat routing settings such as hybrid assignment and reassignment are supported.

-Skills-based routing is not supported for messaging conversations.For information on configuring basic routing options, see Setting up automatic chat routing.
+Skills-based routing is not supported for messaging conversations.For information on configuring basic routing options, see Setting up automatic notification routing.

 Using omnichannel routing to route messaging tickets